NicoJanE/PHP-Development-Template-Stack/README.md

 1. Instructions for adding additional PHP versions

-1. Instructions for creating a development container Use this for creating and starting a local container, for development and test work.
+1. Instructions for creating a development container.
+Use this for creating and starting a local container, for development and test work.

 1. Instructions for configuring PHP debugging (Xdebug)